Top 10 Greatest Religious Figures of All Time

 Either him, Muhammad, or Jesus should be at the number 1 spot, not a rapist who is, at this time of writing, imprisoned until 2037!

-Muhammad Muhammad ibn Abdullah (570 AD - 632 AD) was an Arab religious, social, and political leader and the founder of the world religion of Islam.
-According to Islamic doctrine, he was a prophet, divinely inspired to preach and confirm the monotheistic teachings of Adam, Abraham, Moses, Jesus, and other prophets... read more
+Muhammad ibn Abdullah (570 AD - 632 AD) was an Arab religious, social, and political leader who founded Islam, one of the world's major monotheistic religions.
+According to Islamic belief, he was the final prophet, tasked with confirming the teachings of earlier prophets such as Adam, Abraham, Moses... read more

 Here are the Majd-Allah views on Muhammad.
 He was the seal of the prophets and the messenger of God.
 He was a Christian man to whom the angel Gabriel revealed the Quran.
 When it says that God hasn't begotten anyone, it actually means that He didn't reproduce Jesus and that it has a different meaning.